nate-bensusen/me/lifelog/2024/dec.md

 ### what happened today? or short journal of events. (and a shorter title for this bullet point)

-- make a template of questions to answer here

 - woke up early for a UK interview that went well
 - got some docu done at work
 - got some cleaning up aorund home done